-When Bold & Naked Yoga launched New York’s first co-ed naked yoga classes late last year, it created lots of buzz (and yoga-pant gratitude) among yogis, as they pictured themselves, and classmates, in overexposed happy baby pose.
+When Bold & Naked Yoga launched New York’s first co-ed naked yoga classes, it created lots of buzz (and yoga-pant gratitude) among yogis, as they pictured themselves, and classmates, in overexposed happy baby pose.
 (How can you not want to know what happens in a nude yoga class?)

 Me?
 I was just curious.
 I’d only been naked in public once at a nude beach with my boyfriend, but we had a good time.
 So, I asked him to be my date again, and he enthusiastically agreed.
 After trying out the women-only class as a warm-up, we showed up for co-ed naked yoga on a Sunday afternoon.

 The Chelsea studio (which is now in the Theatre District) feels like a hip speakeasy, with leather seating for hanging out, clothed, before and after class.
 You can get naked behind changing screens, stash your clothes in the cubbies, and grab a tiny towel that will help you as you tentatively tiptoe into the studio and roll out your mat.
 (Note: it takes two hands.)